 As a rule, any physical activity that helps to increase one's breathing and heart rate for a sustained period of time can be classified as a cardio or aerobic activity.

 Hence, physical activities such as: brisk walking, jogging, dancing, cycling, rowing and even circuit training with weights are all considered good choices for cardiorespiratory training.

 As we age, our muscles, tendons and ligaments tend to shorten and weaken, resulting in a loss of flexibility with each passing decade.

 And with this loss of flexibility, comes greater incidence of soreness, stiffness, pain as well as an increased risk of injuries to our various joints and body parts.

 As such, to offset this loss of range of motion and general flexibility, seniors and older adults need to ensure that flexibility training is part and parcel of their workout routines.

-For improved flexibility, training can take the form of: dynamic stretching, static stretching, Yoga or even Tai Chi.
+For improved flexibility, training can take the form of: dynamic stretching, static stretching, partner stretching, Yoga or even Tai Chi.

 D) Neuromotor Training